Cumulocity-IoT/c8y-docs/content/streaming-analytics/epl-apps-bundle/basic-functionality.md

 You must now use the [public.ecr.aws/apama/apama-cumulocity-jre](https://gallery.ecr.aws/apama/apama-cumulocity-jre) image with the [public.ecr.aws/apama/apama-cumulocity-builder](https://gallery.ecr.aws/apama/apama-cumulocity-builder) image as a builder image.
-To do this with the default project Dockerfile created by {{< sag-designer >}} in 10.15.0 and previous versions, you must either change the `FROM` lines in the Dockerfile appropriately (you only need to do this once) or build using the following flags (you must do this every time):
+To do this with the default project Dockerfile created by {{< apama-plugin-for-eclipse >}} in 10.15.0 and previous versions, you must either change the `FROM` lines in the Dockerfile appropriately (you only need to do this once) or build using the following flags (you must do this every time):